gotchoices/MyCHIPs/doc/use-docker.md

 ```
 This will take a while on first run as it has to build images.
 It should be
 faster on subsequent runs.
 Once containers are launched, it will run until you
-interrupt it with a CTRL-C.  You can also use this to stop and remove the
+interrupt it with a CTRL-C.  You can then use this to stop and remove the
 containers:
 ```
   npm run docker-stop
 ```
+Beware, the container needs to mount the mychips main directory.
+If this is not called "mychips" (i.e. MyCHIPs) make sure you set the environment
+variable MYCHIPS_ROOTNAME as needed by build/compose-dev.yml.

 The server is configured from the files build/config-dev.env and
 build/compose-dev.yaml.
 Keep in mind, the hostname you choose for the
 MyCHIPs server will have to resolve to your system.
 For testing, you can solve